patrickarlt/dev-summit-2019-talks/css-for-geographers/presentation.md

 ## CSS is Hard

 * Closer to art then computer science
+* Design AND development
-* Lots of hard, unintuitive concepts
+* Lots of unintuitive concepts
 * It has taken me **years** to amass this knowledge
 * Changes somewhat frequently
 * Best practices change